Skip to content

 This week, Bramley Class have used their imagination to continue The Journey, inspired by Aaron Becker.
 Using expanded noun phrases, paragraphs and fronted adverbials, the children have written some brilliant pieces of writing.

-The children from Bramley and Russet Class enjoyed their hook day this week.
+The children from Bramley and Russet Class enjoyed their hook day.
 Working in groups, they had to complete several construction tasks, each following a clear design brief within a set time.
 These tasks included a paper bridge challenge, where they learnt that different shapes provide varying levels of support.